-Certified Producers are permitted to download media at MNN’s editing and work stations but cannot install software or other applications onto MNN editing and work stations.
+Producers are permitted to download media at MNN’s editing and work stations but cannot install software or other applications onto MNN editing and work stations.

 Playing media through the editing workstation’s speakers is prohibited.
-Certified Producers must supply their own headphones when using MNN editing and work
+Producers must supply their own headphones when using MNN editing and work

 External Storage Devices

 MNN does not sell or lend hard drives, disks or any recording media to producers.
-If an external storage device is necessary for a studio, field or editing reservation, it is the Certified Producer’s responsibility to obtain the necessary device.
+If an external storage device is necessary for a studio, field or editing reservation, it is the Community Producer’s responsibility to obtain the necessary device.

 All studio reservations are assigned one MNN Staff Facilitator, who serves as the point person for the production and is the only person permitted to adjust lighting.
 Facilitators will not shoot, edit, direct or act as a crewmember on a production.

 A registered non-profit organization that has IRS 501(c)(3) status can sponsor potential producers for the purpose of enrolling in and passing MNN’s Media Education classes for the purpose of becoming a Community Producer and using MNN facilities and equipment.
 These producers may then reserve MNN facilities and equipment for the sole purpose of creating programming that advances the mission of the non-profit organization.